damiancipolat/Dynamicy-Type-Check-in-js/Techniques.md

-# Dynamic type validation techniques
+# Dynamic type check techniques
 In this file I show several ways to do dynamic type check only using Javascript.

 #### What is Dynamic type checking?